 Photo by Jasmin Thankachen

-We decided to forge ahead to see the lower falls as well, climbing another steep hill and then down through an even rockier trail, passing over a smaller bridge, many steps, and a large fallen tree (be sure to check out the exposed roots) and then onto another longer bridge.
-A great place for a quick selfie and then up the stairs to see another view of the waterfalls.
+We decided to forge ahead to see the lower falls as well, climbing another steep hill and then down through an even rockier trail.
+We passed over a smaller bridge, many steps, and a large fallen tree (be sure to check out the exposed roots) and then onto another longer bridge.
+This was a great place for a quick selfie, and then we climbed up the stairs to see another view of the waterfalls.

 Mustering up all our strength, we headed back.
-On the way we passed a set of stairs leading to another viewpoint, the closest you can get to the lower part of the falls.
+On the way, we passed a set of stairs leading to another viewpoint, which was the closest you could get to the lower part of the falls.
 At 104 steps, we decided that it would be an adventure for another day.

 More outdoors: